 He is omnipresent, everywhere, of course, but perhaps no more so, if you are the first to arrive in church, than in the car-park.
 What is the difference?

-Or, if it is the end of the service, and folk are heading off home, or to the hall for a cup of tea and fellowship, and you are the last to leave, suddenly you have a sense that the presence of God that so touched you earlier, has dwindled.
+Or if it is the end of the service, and folk are heading off home, or to the hall for a cup of tea and fellowship, and you are the last to leave, suddenly you have a sense that the presence of God that so touched you earlier, has faded.

-In the reading from 1 Corinthians 3 that we read earlier, the apostle Paul gives us a clue.
+In the passage from Corinthians that we read earlier, the apostle Paul gives us a clue.
 Do you not know that you are the temple of God, and that the Spirit dwells in you?

 And again from Peter, the God who made the world and all things in it does not dwell in temples made with hands.

-St Francis of Assisi called his body, Brother Ass.
-The donkey that bore the real him.
+St Francis of Assisi, the inspired thirteenth century monk, described his body as Brother Ass; the donkey that bore the real him.
 As CS Lewis says, no one in his right senses can revere or hate a donkey.
-It is is a useful, sturdy, lazy, obstinate, patient, lovable and infuriating beast, said he.
+It is useful and sturdy, but lazy; an obstinate, lovable and infuriating beast, said he.

 And I think many of us can identify with that.
-But you know what is interesting.
-Brother Ass, this infuriating body, does not bear just you and me; it carries Almighty God too.
+But you know what is interesting?
+Brother Ass, this infuriating body, does not bear just you and me; he carries Almighty-God too.

 The hands and feet, the heart and mind of Brother Ass, are the very limbs that do the work of God in the world.